ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat

-Peck’s Skipper’s original native host grass here may have been Rice Cutgrass (Leersia oryzoides), which it still uses (Scott 1986), and possibly also Floodplain Cutgrass (Leersia virginica), both of which are native to and found in nearly all Masachusetts counties today (Sorrie and Somers 1999; Magee and Ahles 1999).
-It also uses the native Little Bluestem (Schizachryrium scoparius); volunteers for the 1990-95 Connecticut Atlas observed it ovipositing on that grass in the wild.
+Peck’s Skipper’s original native host grass here may have been rice cutgrass (Leersia oryzoides), which it still uses (Scott 1986), and possibly also floodplain cutgrass (Leersia virginica), both of which are native to and found in nearly all Massachusetts counties today (Sorrie and Somers 1999; Magee and Ahles 1999).
+It also uses the native little bluestem (Schizachryrium scoparius); volunteers for the 1990-95 Connecticut Atlas observed it ovipositing on that grass in the wild.

-But at some point Peck’s Skipper also adopted Kentucky Bluegrass (Poa pratensis), that very common constitutent of lawns and meadows today, and that is surely one of the keys to the skipper’s abundance.
-The Connecticut Atlas reports it ovipositing on Kentucky Bluegrass in the wild, as well as Little Bluestem.
-Kentucky Bluegrass in our area was introduced from Europe (Sorrie and Somers 1999), but it was also probably native in Canada and along the northern boundary of the United States (Gleason and Cronquist 1991).
-Thus, it could have been used natively in some part of Peck’s Skipper’s range (as is probably also the case with Long Dash), but in Massachusetts it is most likely that Peck’s massively adopted Kentucky Bluegrass as it was widely introduced for pasturage in the 1700s.
-Thus, Peck’s is listed among the Switchers (Table 3), butterfly species which have adopted new non-native hosts.
+But at some point Peck’s Skipper also adopted Kentucky bluegrass (Poa pratensis), that very common constituent of lawns and meadows today, and that is surely one of the keys to the skipper’s abundance.
+The Connecticut Atlas reports it ovipositing on Kentucky bluegrass in the wild, as well as on little bluestem.
+Kentucky bluegrass in our area was introduced from Europe (Sorrie and Somers 1999), but it was also probably native in Canada and along the northern boundary of the United States (Gleason and Cronquist 1991).
+Thus, this grass could have been used natively in some part of Peck’s Skipper’s range (as is probably also the case with Long Dash), but in Massachusetts it is most likely that Peck’s massively adopted Kentucky bluegrass when it was widely introduced for pasturage in the 1700s.
+Peck’s is therefore listed among the Switchers (Table 3), butterfly species which have adopted new non-native hosts.

 Relative Abundance Today